Mac-Rsh/mr-library/README_EN.md

    ![project directory](document/picture/readme/project.png)

 5. Use the automatic build script to complete the automatic build.
-In the `mr-library` path, open the command line tool and run:
+In the `mr-library` path, open the command line tool and run `python tool.py -b`

-   - `MDK`：`python build.py -mdk`
-   - `Eclipse`：`python build.py -ecl`

    Take `MDK` as an example:

    ![MDK auto build](document/picture/readme/build_mdk.png)

+   Note:
+   - Supports `MDK5` and `Eclipse`.
+   - If the `MDK` version is too early, the `GNU` configuration may fail.

 ## Configure Menu Options

-1. Open the command line tool in the `mr-library` directory and run `python build.py -m` for menu configuration.
+1. Open the command line tool in the `mr-library` directory and run `python tool.py -m` for menu configuration.

    ![Tool1](document/picture/readme/kconfig_main1.png)

+   Run failed:
+   - Check the `Python` version (versions above `3.11.7` are not currently supported, reinstall and remove the installed modules).
+   - Command line tools are not supported, recommended to use `powershell(win10 and above)`, `git bash(newer version)` and so on.

 2. Enter the menu by pressing the Enter key on `Device configure`, and configure the desired functions according to needs.